Chievu/Inkwell-AI-summerizing-Blog-App/README.md

-# Inkwell - AI Summarizing Blog App
+# Inkwell - AI Summarizing Blog App CREATED BY MSANI

 Inkwell is a modern Flask-based blog application enhanced with AI-powered summarization.
 Users can write, manage, and read blog posts, while the app uses natural language processing to summarize content intelligently.